khofstetter94/data-structures-and-algorithms/javascript/singly-linked-lists/README.md

 - .insertAfter()
   - Approach: create a new node with the new value.
 Set a current variable to this.head and while there is a current, if the current.value equals the input value, set the node.next to the current.next and the current.next to the node - return.
 Else, set the current to the current.next and continue down the list.
   - BigO: O(n)
+- .kthFromEnd()
+  - Approach: If there is no this.head, return 'empty list'.
+Otherwise, set a variable called length to 0 and set current to this.head.
+While there is a current, traverse down the linked list while incrementing the length so that you find the length of the linked list.
+If the length is less than OR equal to the value of k OR k is less than 0, return 'invalid request'.
+Set current again to this.head.
+Use a for loop to traverse down the linked list until you match the value of k, return current.value.
+  - BigO(n^2)

 ## API